select images2 - Brogota -24oct24-photo

 Henry Novion, Ministry of Environment of Brazil

-Bianca Antacli, TozziniFreire, expounded on the legal challenges surrounding ABS standards, stating that knowledge and information sharing will help increase legal clarity around ABS.
-She noted that even though the understanding of these concepts is diverse, harmonization is possible.
+Bianca Antacli, TozziniFreire Advogados, expounded on the legal challenges surrounding ABS standards, stating that knowledge and information sharing will help increase legal clarity around ABS.
+She noted that even though the understanding of these concepts is diverse, harmonization is possible and companies want to be in compliance.

 Henry Novion, Ministry of the Environment, Brazil, outlined the benefits of a platform like SisGen, the Brazilian database for ABS, which treats information itself as a benefit, regardless of whether it brings monetary benefits.
 He said SisGen helped simplify the authorization of access requests, fostering research and innovation.
 He also emphasized the importance of legislation harmonization, so users do not pick and choose legislation for accessing genetic resources that exist in multiple countries, and so that Indigenous Peoples and local communities (IPLCs) with less negotiating capacity on one side of the border can benefit equally.